How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 - take a blood test to check your kidney function – using PrEP can reduce kidney function, so it's important to know if you have pre-existing kidney issues or are taking medicine that may affect your kidneys.

-Can PrEP make me lose or gain weight?
+Can PrEP make me loose or gain weight?

 You may experience slight weight loss, or a slight weight increase.